How to Confirm Pregnancy for Irregular Periods | Solved

 - Male problem.
 Women may carry the baby, but it takes both a woman and a man to create one.
 If you ain’t getting pregnant, the problem might be with the man.
 It is advisable for both of you to be tested for fertility.

 - Weight issues.
 An underweight or overweight woman may have problems in conceiving.
 An undernourished body may not ovulate properly.
 On the other hand, excess weight can have a significant effect on your fertility.
-Maintaining a healthy diet and developing a reasonable exercise routine does wonders to your mind and body.
+Maintaining a healthy diet and developing a reasonable exercise routine does wonder to your mind and body.

-Treating Irregular Periods Naturally
+How to Treat Irregular Periods Naturally